PrefectHQ/prefect/docs/core/tutorials/local-debugging.md

 ### Locally check your Flow's `Docker` storage

-Another reason a Flow might unexpectedly break in production (or fail to run at all) is if its storage is broken (e.g., if you forget a Python dependency in defining your `Docker` storage for the Flow).
-Luckily, checking your Flow's storage locally is easy!
+Another reason a flow might unexpectedly break in production (or fail to run at all) is if its storage is broken (e.g., if you forget a Python dependency in defining your `Docker` storage for the flow).
+Luckily, checking your flow's storage locally is easy!
 Let's walk through an example:

 ```python
 from prefect import task, Flow